Vivian Cherry

 Vivian Cherry (July 27, 1920 – March 4, 2019) was an American photographer best known for her street photography.
 She was a member of the New York Photo League.

 Early life

 Vivian Cherry was born in Manhattan on July 27, 1920, and grew up in the Bronx, New York.
 Her parents, Sasha and Ida (Agranovitch) Cherry, were Russian Jewish immigrants.
-Her father anglicized his name to Sam after arriving in the United States, and found work as a house painter.
-Her mother was a homemaker.
+After arriving in the United States, her father anglicized his name to Sam worked as a house painter, while her mother was a homemaker.

 Cherry's earliest ambition was to become a dancer.
 She studied dance at the Denishawn School in the Bronx before attending Walton High School.

 Career

 After a short stint at the University of Wisconsin, Madison, Cherry began dancing professionally.
 She performed with the Helen Tamiris Dance Company; in nightclubs like La Conga and Le Bal Tabarin; in the Lunch Hour Follies, a wartime entertainment put on by the American Theater Wing; and the Broadway musical Sadie Thompson.